cybertraining-dsc/su22-reu-385/time-series-prediction/lag-plot/lag-plot.md

 The following axes are included in the lag plot:

-Vertical axis: $$y-i$$ for all i
+Vertical axis: $$y_i$$ for all i
-Horizontal axis: $$y-{i-k}$$ for all i where k represents the lag value.
+Horizontal axis: $$y_{i-k}$$ for all i where k represents the lag value.

 The lag plot can be used in answering the following questions:

 ## Model Distribution

-"Distribution of model here means deciding what is the shape of data on the basis of the lag plot"
+Model Distribution means deciding the shape of the data on the lag plot.

 ## Outliers

-"Outliers are a set of data points that represent the extreme values in the distribution"
+Outliers are data points that can be regarded as the extreme value in the distribution of the lag plot

 ## Randomness in data

-"The lag plot is also useful for checking whether the given dataset is random or not.
-If there is randomness in the data then it will be reflected in the lag plot, if there is no pattern in the lag plot."
+lag plot also shows the randomness of data if the plot seems random it will reflect in the lag plot.

 ## Seasonality

-if there is seasonality present in the lag-plot, it will give a periodic lag plot.
+If there is seasonality present in the lag-plot, it will give a periodic lag plot.

 ## Autocorrelation

-If the lag plot produces a linear plot, it indicates that autocorrelation exists in the data; whether it is positive or negative depends on the slope of the dataset's line.
+When the lag plot produces a linear plot, it indicates that autocorrelation exists in the data; whether it is positive or negative depends on the slope of the dataset's line.

-Example gotten from
+Example Formatted from [1]

 ``` python
 # Import Libraries